-- Members need to be attributed to a clinician for the costs incurred by that member. - Attribution is performed routinely by insurers for value-based contracts whereby individual clinicians and provider entities are held accountable for quality and/or the cost of care. - Insurers also attribute members to clinicians and provider entities for other purposes, including care management and internal analyses.
+- Members need to be attributed to a clinician for the costs incurred by that member to be attributed to a clinician. - Attribution is performed routinely by insurers for value-based contracts whereby individual clinicians and provider entities are held accountable for quality and/or the cost of care. - Insurers also attribute members to clinicians and provider entities for other purposes, including care management and internal analyses.
 Some states and quality improvement organizations do the same.